meg768/hzeller-matrix/README.md

 The **options** argument may have the following values.

 - **scroll** - Specifies the direction to scroll the image.
 Valid values are 'horizontal', 'vertical' or 'auto'.
 Default is 'horizontal'.
-- **hold** - Specifies the time, in seconds, to pause after scroll has finished.
+- **pause** - Specifies the time, in seconds, to pause after scroll has finished.
 - **duration** - Number of seconds to animate.
 Default is 60 seconds.
 - **delay** - Animation delay during display loop.
 - **iterations** - Number of iterations to animate.
 Default is -1, that is infinite.